AndreaDiotallevi/cron-parser-typescript/README.md

 ## How to use

-I have used TypeScript since it's the language I am the most comfortable with.
+I used TypeScript because I am most comfortable with it.

-- Install dependencies with
+- Install dependencies with:

 ```
 npm install
 ```

-- Run from the command line the script `expand-cron-expression` followed by the input string (I have used `ts-node` to directly execute TypeScript on Node.js without precompiling):
+- Run the script `expand-cron-expression` from the command line, followed by the input string (I used `ts-node` to directly execute TypeScript on Node.js without precompiling):

 ```
 npm run expand-cron-expression "*/15 0 1,15 * 1-5 /usr/bin/find"